jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ---

 Frederick Douglass was a true Jedi Master.
 His exceptional bravery, persistence, and intelligence showcase humanity's endless potential.
 He became a protagonist and convinced extras to become player gods and upgrade their society's ruling philosophy against vile racism.
-His books were levers of power that upgraded and still upgrade the world.
+His books were levers of power that upgraded, and still upgrade, the world.

 Among his many lessons Stargazer, Douglass teaches us how to use majic to tell the difference between good and evil rules.